jagmeet-techie/SMITH---AI-ASSISTANT/README.md

-# 🧠 SMITH — Your AI Voice Assistant
+# 🧠 Chatmeet — Your AI Voice Assistant

-SMITH is a smart voice-controlled desktop assistant built using Python.
+Chatmeet is a smart voice-controlled desktop assistant built using Python.
 Designed to function like Siri or Alexa, SMITH can understand your voice, respond like a human using Cohere's NLP model, and perform practical system-level tasks such as opening Chrome, VS Code, or directories — all hands-free.

 ## 🔧 Features